 Provides for company officers with information and experience in command and control techniques, Instruction and simulation time pertaining to the initial decision and action processes at a working fire.
 Topics include the fire officer and their acts of commanding and authority of command, fire behavior, fire ground resources, operations, and management.
 Prerequisite: Fire Service Technology 65 (completed with a grade of "C" or higher) or ICS 200 Basic ICS - Incident Command System Certification from NIMS - FEMA, FSTEP or NWCG.
-This is a State of California Fire Marshal, State Fire Training, CFSTES (California State Fire Service Training and Education System) course approved by the California State Fire Board.
+This is a State of California Fire Marshal, State Fire Training, CFSTES (California State Fire Service Training and

+Education System) course approved by the California State Fire Board.
 A certificate will be issued upon successful completion of the course.
 The course satisfies one of the component requirements for the certification track of Company Officer.
 40 total hours for the course.
 Transfer: CSU

-FST 71B FIRE COMMAND 1B 2 UNITS
+FST 71B FIRE COMMAND 1B

 Provides company officers with information and experience in command and control techniques.
 Emphasis on decision making and appropriate use of resources for the first arriving company officer at hazardous material incidents.
 Satisfies part of the requirements for the State Fire Officer I Certification.
-40 total hours.
+2 hours lecture.
 Transfer: CSU

-FST 71C FIRE COMMAND 1C - 1-ZONE 2 UNITS FIRE FIGHTING FOR COMPANY OFFICERS
+FST 71C FIRE COMMAND 1C - 1-ZONE 2 UNITS

 Designed for Firefighters, Company Officers, and Chief Officers with limited wildland experience.
 This course is designed around the responsibilities of the Company Officer at a wildland/urban interface incident.
 It will bring the structural Company Officer out of the city and into the urban/interface, in other words, from his or her comfort zone into an area that could very well be quite unfamiliar.
-This is a State of California Fire Marshal, CFSTES (California State Fire Service Training and Education System) course approved by the California State Fire Board.
-A certificate will be issued by the California State Fire Marshal, State Fire Training upon successful completion of the course This course satisfies one of the course component requirements for the certification track of Company Officer.
+This is a State of California Fire Marshal, CFSTES (California State Fire Service Training and Education System) course approved by the California State Fire Marshal, State Fire Training upon successful completion of the course This course satisfies one of the course component requirements for the certification track of Company Officer.
 This course also meets a component of certification required for CICCS recognition for Strike Team Leader.
-40 hours total.
+2 hours lecure.
 Transfer: CSU

-FST 72 FIRE MANAGEMENT 1 - MANAGEMENT / 2 UNITS SUPERVISION FOR COMPANY OFFICERS
+FST 72 FIRE MANAGEMENT 1 2 UNITS

 Designed for Company Officers or for Firefighters preparing for the position of Company Officer.
 This course prepares or enhances the first line supervisor's ability to supervise subordinates.
 It introduces key management concepts and practices utilized by Company Officers, and includes discussions about decision making, time management, leadership styles, personnel evaluations, and counseling guidelines.
 This is a State of California Fire Marshal, State Fire Training, CFSTES (California State Fire Service Training and Education System) course approved by the California State Fire Board.
 A certificate will be issued by the California State Fire Marshal, State Fire Training upon successful completion of the course This course satisfies one of the course component requirements for the certification track of "Company Officer'.
 This course also meets or exceeds all Level I and Level II NFPA 1021, Standards for Fire Officer Professional Qualifications that apply to management.
-40 total hours.
-Transfer: CSU Degree Applicable, Credit Grading Option: GR
+2 hours lecture.
+Transfer:

-FST 73A FIRE PREVENTION 1A (BRIDGE) - 2 UNITS INTRODUCTION TO THE CALIFORNIA FIRE CODE
+FST 73A FIRE PREVENTION 1A 2 UNITS

 This course provides a broad, technical overview of Fire Prevention Codes and Ordinances, Inspection Practices and Key Hazards.
 The course is designed for Fire Prevention, Suppression, Public Education and Fire Investigation Personnel.
 This is a State of California Fire Marshal, State Fire Training, CFSTES (California State Fire Service Training and Education System) course approved by the California State Fire Board.
 A certificate will be issued upon successful completion of the course.
 The course satisfies one of the component requirements for the certification tracks of Company Officer, Fire Prevention Officer and Public Education Officer.
-40 total hours.
+2 hours lecture.
 Transfer: CSU